JanetIkuenobe/Build-Data-Dashboards-With-Tableaus/README.md

 Build-Data-Dashboards-With-Tableau

 ## Project Description
-This project help us to know the sum of flight cancellations in the United States, the reasons for flight cancellations and the sum of Airport departure delay
+Flight delay and cancellations seems to be a big issue in the United States.
+In this project, I have made a dashboard of sum of flight cancellations in each states by day of week and also found reasons for flight cancellations and Airports with sum of their cancelled flights by months.

 For this project I used a Business Intelligent Tool like Tableau because it provides an excellent visualization and also it is easy to implement